 Aerobraking – A maneuver that utilizes a celestial body’s atmosphere to reduce the apoapsis of an elliptical orbit.
 The spacecraft flies through part of the atmosphere at its periapsis, and the resulting drag slows the spacecraft.

-Gravity Assist – A maneuver that utilizes the relative momentum and gravitational influence of a celestial body to redirect the path and speed of a spacecraft, saving significant amounts of propulsion material.
+Gravity Assist – A maneuver that utilizes the relative momentum and gravitational influence of a celestial body to redirect the path and increase the speed of a spacecraft, saving significant amounts of propulsion material.

 Time management Mission Survey